sujithjay/sujithjay.github.io/about.md

 ---
 My name is Sujith Jay Nair.
 I am employed at [Nubank](https://www.nubank.com.br/en) in Berlin as a data engineer.
 I earned a Masters in systems engineering from the Indian Institute of Technology, Varanasi.
 I did my undergraduate degree at the University of Mumbai in computer engineering.
 I am a contributor to multiple open-source communities; notably Apache Spark, and Apache Iceberg.
 My interests revolve around design & operations of large-scale data-intensive systems.

-I write on computer science in general & data systems in particular, some organizational culture, a little statistics, and all sorts of randomness.
-This blog is a presentation of learnings and ideas I have, solutions I come across, notes and jottings on certain topics, and in general my explorations for knowledge.
+I write about computer science in general, and data systems in particular; some essays talk about organizational culture within fast-paced organizations,some have a little bit of statistics, and there are others about all sorts of randomness.
+This blog is a presentation of my learnings, ideas I have, solutions I come across, notes & jottings on certain topics; in short, my explorations for knowledge.

 ## For Potential Employers or Collaborators